Ten things to do to get the most out of Networking when job hunting.

 There are some networking events in my area that can help with a job search.
 I am currently actively participating in two of them.
 Here are ten ideas to help you get the most out of network meetings when job hunting.

-The first, Philly.rb is a meetup centered around Ruby.
+One networking event, Philly.rb is a meetup centered around Ruby.
 Unfortunately the group has gone dormant over the last couple of months.
 When they do have meetings, it is a mix of young developers out of boot camp, some seasoned developers and startup CEOs and/or CIOs.
 It’s worthwhile just for the Ruby and Ruby on Rails information but it’s also a decent networking opportunity.

 The second is the Techinmotion meetup.
-I am working with Jobspring Partners and Workbridge Associates.
+I was working with Jobspring Partners and Workbridge Associates.
 They are somewhat related companies and both participate in the Techinmotion meetups.
 The first meetup was their Timmy awards.
 It was attended by over 200 people.
 The Timmy awards are awarded to local tech companies who have excelled in specific areas.
 Prior to the awards ceremony there was an hour of networking with an open bar.
 (One of the sponsors was a distributor of Vodka infused drinks).

 One of the advantages of attending these types of events is that it puts you in front of the recruiters and gives them a memory bump.
-Also, I’ve had a number of cases where a recruiter that I’m working with will introduce me to someone who is hiring or might be hiring in the near future.
+Also, I’ve had a number of cases where a recruiter that I was working with will introduce me to someone who is hiring or might be hiring in the near future.

 Here are a few things you should keep in mind when attending these events.